getDimaMal/black-clover/README.md

 # BlackClover

-## Server
+## Backend

-To run server `yarn server-api`

-To run docker for DEV `yarn docker:dev`

-To run docker for DEV and server `yarn server:dev`
+To run server `yarn back-api:dev`

 ## Client

-To run client `yarn clinet-front`
+To run client `yarn front-client:dev`

 ## Codebase

-To run format AND lint for All project `yarn format`
+To run format AND lint for all files `yarn format`

-To run format AND lint for affected `yarn affected:format`
+To run format AND lint for affected files `yarn affected:format`

-To run test for ALL project `yarn test`
+To run test for all files `yarn test`

-To run test for affected `yarn affected:test`
+To run test for affected files `yarn affected:test`